 BIO

 Santa Mercita is the artist name gifted to Thania Guerra by her ancestors.
-Born in Siguatepeque, Honduras, and now based in Seattle, Washington, she is a self-taught graphic designer, illustrator, and multidisciplinary artist whose work centers storytelling as a form of self-actualization and collective liberation.
+Born in Siguatepeque, Honduras, and now based in Seattle, Washington, she is a self-taught muralist, graphic designer, illustrator, and multidisciplinary artist whose work centers storytelling as a form of self-actualization and collective liberation.

 Her practice is rooted in ancestral knowledge and cultural memory, drawing inspiration from the richness of her Central American heritage.
 With family origins in Honduras, Guatemala, and El Salvador, Santa Mercita weaves the sacred into her work.
 Symbols like coffee, bay leaves, garlic, rice, and the elements appear throughout her pieces, offering protection, abundance, and remembrance.
 The name "Honduras", meaning "depths", speaks to her intimate relationship with water and the life it sustains.
 Her color palettes, vibrant and intentional, reflect the bold energy of her roots.